Adjustments for neurodiversity Reasonable adjustments at work

 • finding opportunities for creative thinking

-• identifying areas of work that particularly interest an employee
+• identifying areas of work that particularly interest a worker

-It's good practice to take this approach with all employees.
-Doing this will also support neurodivergent employees who have not shared their condition.
+It's good practice to take this approach with all workers.
+Doing this will also support neurodivergent workers who have not shared their condition.

 Burnout

-Neurodivergent employees are more likely to experience 'burnout' at work.
+Neurodivergent workers are more likely to experience 'burnout' at work.
 Being burnt out means being extremely tired or exhausted, so you no longer feel able to work.

 Burnout can cause increased absence and poor performance.
 Employers should consider what support can help avoid this.
 For example, extra breaks or varying types of work.